west757/PayLES/README.md

 - conus cola
 - refactor resources
 - default for OCONUS locations in dropdown
+- reset drills to 0 if user goes from NG and RES to AD

 mid-term:
 - get combat zone from les